-A minimally invasive procedure to determine radiation toxicity in therapy patients or victims of nuclear accidents.
+A minimally invasive procedure to determine radiation toxicity in victims of nucler events or radiation therapy patients.

-The lack of a reliable radiation biodosimeter has been a major barrier to medical decision-making regarding the triage and treatment of persons who might be at risk for developing acute radiation syndromes (ARS) following nuclear events (e.g. reactor accidents, “dirty bomb” assaults, etc.).
-ARS is an acute illness caused by exposure to high-dose, penetrating radiation to the entire body.
-Radiation exposure affects the hematopoietic, gastrointestinal, and central nervous systems; the different syndromes clinically manifest depending on exposure level.
+The lack of a reliable radiation biodosimeter has been a major barrier to medical decision-making regarding the triage and treatment of persons – civilians, soldiers and first-time responders – who might be at risk for developing acute radiation syndromes (ARS) following nuclear events (e.g. nuclear weapon detonation, reactor accidents, “dirty bomb” assaults).
+ARS is an acute illness caused by exposure of the entire body to high-dose, penetrating radiation.
+Such exposure affects the hematopoietic, gastrointestinal, and central nervous systems and the different syndromes clinically manifest depending on exposure level.
 Rapid diagnosis is critical for emergency management, as demonstrated by the dramatic increase in survival rates if countermeasures and mitigators are administered within the first two days.